 The Board and the Compensation Committee value the feedback provided by the Company's shareholders and have discussions with shareholders regarding various corporate governance topics, including executive compensation.
 Shareholders are provided with the opportunity to cast an annual advisory vote on executive compensation.
-At the Company's 2017 and 2016 annual meetings of shareholders, shareholders expressed approval of the executive compensation program with over 98% and over 96%, respectively, of the shares cast being voted for approval of the compensation of the NEOs.
+At the Company's 2018 and 2017 annual meetings of shareholders, shareholders expressed approval of the executive compensation program with approximately 98% of the shares cast being voted for approval of the compensation of the NEOs in each such prior year.

 The Compensation Committee considers the outcome of the say-on-pay votes and other shareholder feedback when designing future compensation programs.
-Because the Compensation Committee incorporated changes to the framework used for our PRSUs commencing in 2016 as a result of shareholder feedback received in connection with the 2015 say-on-pay vote, no additional significant changes were made to our executive compensation program in 2017 as a result of the say-on-pay vote results and the Compensation Committee determined to continue the general design of the executive compensation program from 2016.
+In light of the strong shareholder support of our executive compensation program over the past two years, no additional significant changes were made to our executive compensation program in 2018 as a result of the say-on-pay vote results from the previous year and the Compensation Committee determined to continue the general design of the executive compensation program from 2017.

-Components of the 2017 Executive Compensation Program
+Components of the 2018 Executive Compensation Program

-The 2017 executive compensation program had three elements of total direct compensation: base salary, annual incentives and long-term incentives, which are summarized in the table below.
+The 2018 executive compensation program had three elements of total direct compensation: base salary, annual incentives and long-term incentives, which are summarized in the table below.
 The Company also provides NEOs with perquisites and benefits, as described below.
 Each element of total direct compensation is intended to reward and motivate executives in different ways consistent with the Company's overall guiding principles for compensation described above.
-Mercer advised the Compensation Committee that the 2017 executive compensation program was generally consistent with the Compensation Committee's guiding principles and was reasonably based and not excessive under the circumstances.
+Mercer advised the Compensation Committee that the 2018 executive compensation program was generally consistent with the Compensation Committee's guiding principles and was reasonably based and not excessive under the circumstances.
 The Compensation Committee intends to continue working with Mercer to ensure the Company's compensation practices continue to be aligned with shareholder interests and with evolving best practices.